 What are the black strings in my baby’s poop?

-If you find black strings or worm-like substances in your baby’s poop, there are several common sources that are not causes for concern, including undigested fruit, actual string, or mucus.
+If you find black strings or worm-like substances in your baby’s poop, there are several common sources that are not causes for concern, including undigested hair, fruit, actual string, or mucus.

 Undigested banana or fruit